 Existing law establishes the Governor's Office of Business and Economic Development (GO-Biz) within the Governor's office and requires GO-Biz to serve the Governor as the lead entity for economic strategy and the marketing of California on issues relating to business development, private sector investment, and economic growth.
 Existing law creates within GO-Biz the Energy Unit to accelerate the planning, financing, and execution of critical energy infrastructure projects, as specified.

 This bill would require the Energy Unit, in coordination with other specified state entities, to establish the California Grid Manufacturing Initiative.
-The bill would require the Energy Unit to serve as the state's central entity for aggregating demand for critical electricity grid components, to coordinate the procurement of electricity grid components, and to incentivize new or existing in-state manufacturing of electricity grid components.
+The bill would require the Energy Unit to determine and provide appropriate forms of state assistance to address identified delays with critical electricity grid components, as defined, to incentivize new or existing in-state manufacturing of critical electricity grid components, and to provide support to joint procurement initiatives.

 Under existing law, a violation of an order, decision, rule, direction, demand, or requirement of the commission is a crime.

-Because a violation of a commission action implementing the bill's requirement regulating the procurement practices of electrical corporations would be a crime, this bill would impose a state-mandated local program.
+Because a violation of a commission action implementing certain requirements of the bill would be a crime, this bill would impose a state-mandated local program.

 Existing law, the Bergeson-Peace Infrastructure and Economic Development Bank Act, establishes the California Infrastructure and Economic Development Bank (I-Bank) within GO-Biz and, among other things, authorizes the I-Bank to make loans, issue bonds, and provide financial assistance for various types of projects that qualify as economic development or public development facilities, as provided.

-This bill would create the California Grid Manufacturing Initiative Revolving Fund in the State Treasury, and the Manufacturing Incentive Account and the Procurement Account within the revolving fund, for the purpose of providing financial assistance pursuant to the initiative.
+This bill would create the California Grid Manufacturing Initiative Revolving Fund in the State Treasury for the purpose of providing financial assistance pursuant to the initiative.
 The bill would make the moneys in the revolving fund continuously appropriated for expenditure in accordance with the initiative.
-The bill would authorize the I-Bank, on behalf of the Energy Unit, to issue revenue bonds to finance procurement and manufacturing of electricity grid components, and would require the proceeds of the bonds to be deposited into the respective accounts and used exclusively for the purposes of the initiative.
+The bill would authorize the I-Bank, on behalf of the Energy Unit, to issue revenue bonds to finance procurement and manufacturing of critical electricity grid components, and would authorize the I-Bank to provide financial assistance, including financial assistance from the proceeds of the revenue bonds, to a participating party, as defined, in connection with the financing or refinancing of a project to establish or expand manufacturing capacity for critical electricity grid components.
+The bill would require the I-Bank to meet and confer with the Energy Unit for eligible projects and would provide that final authority to provide financial support to an eligible project resides with the Energy Unit.
+The bill would require the proceeds of any bonds to be deposited into the revolving fund and used exclusively for the purposes of the initiative.
 By establishing a continuously appropriated fund, the bill would make an appropriation.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.